 My name is Sarah Salisott, and I have been there.

 My wife, Alex, and I have fostered four children, and have since adopted our daughter.
 They have made our lives complete — and brought with them a new set of challenges.

 We have laughed, cried, and experienced every emotion in between, as we have watched the girls grow into young women.
-Along the way, we have seen firsthand the behavioral, social, and physiological issues that can come with parenting a foster or adopted child, from dealing with the uncertain nature of birth parent relationships to struggles with friends and school.
+Along the way, we have seen firsthand the behavioral, social, and physiological issues that can come with parenting a child that has experienced trauma, from dealing with the uncertain nature of birth parent relationships to struggles with friends and school.
 We’ve wanted help, and often it wasn’t there.

-Like most other parents, we never received the “how-to guide” for raising fostered and adopted kids.
+Like most other parents, we never received the “how-to guide” for raising children that have experienced trauma.
 So I set out to be that resource for parents.

 Enter, The Foster Lane.
-Since 2016, I have helped more than a dozen parents on their foster and adoptive parenting journeys, while also sharpening my skills with hundreds of hours of training, reading, watching and living.
+Since 2016, I have helped more than a dozen parents (biological, foster, adoptive, kinship) on their parenting journeys, while also sharpening my skills with hundreds of hours of training, reading, watching and living.
 I want to do the same for you.

 Learn more about me, The Foster Lane and how I can help on this site.
 See my approach, hear what others have to say, and check out my blog.
 I’ve also included some of my favorite resources that have been instrumental in helping my family and many others navigate the murky waters that is parenting in today’s world.

 Click HERE to schedule your FREE intake call today to see if we are a good fit to go on this journey together!